Chat

 CalyxHunter

-CalyxHunteranswered grow question a year ago
+CalyxHunteranswered grow question 2 years ago

 You know when you see that super hot chick at the gym working out and you think there is absolutely zero improvement possible there.
 Yeah, same here.
 Those flowering females look perfect and only need to work out for maintenance.
 Zero improvement needed.
 Keep doing whatever it is you're doing and stop looking in the mirror so much.